 1. Grooming Your Siamese

-2. Using the Correct Cat Food
+2. Feed Them the Correct Cat Food

 When purchasing a Siamese cat from an established breeder, you should ask them about the ideal amount and type of food you should feed your Siamese kitten.
 It’s always a good idea to give the kitten the same food the breeder used because it can take some time for your kitten to adjust to new types of food.